annotation/text-fabric/tf/docs/about/annotate.md

 A = use("HuygensING/suriano")
 ```

-without the need to clone the repository first.
+This way there is no need to clone the repository first.
 Text-Fabric will auto-download the corpus, including the `ner` input data.

 Then multiple people can work on annotation tasks on their local computers.